 If you really want to see DR. DOLITTLE 2, MOVIEGUIDE®’s recommendation is wait until the first yawn and go to the next theater.
 If the next theater is playing PEARL HARBOR, perhaps you can marry the better first half of DR. DOLITTLE with the better second half of PEARL HARBOIR for a truly satisfying viewing experience.

+DR. DOLITTLE 2 opens in a winsome, humorous way.
+Dr. Dolittle, played by Eddie Murphy, has too many patients to attend, both human and animal.
+Instead of taking his family to Paris for much-needed R&R, Dr. Dolittle tries to save a local forest from developers by finding a mate for an endangered bear named Ava.
+Dr. Dolittle finds a mate in Archie, a circus bear, who’s actually a big ham.
+The rest of the movie entails Dr. Dolittle trying to get Archie to become the bear that he should be and the developer trying to thwart these plans.
 The filmmakers of DR. DOLITTLE 2 decided to finish off the romantic comedy between Ava and Archie abruptly and focus the end of the movie on the environmental battle.
 The trouble is, the audience cared about the former, which took up most of the movie, not the latter.
 Therefore, kids stopped laughing and critics started mumbling that the movie was way too long.
 Running out of story and unaccustomed to character development, the movie tries to hold the audience by increasing the bathroom humor and lightweight sexual references, which made the later half of the movie just plain dirty